20kdc/gabien-common/BUILD.md

 This will setup the GaBIEn command-line environment, including putting the `JAVA_1_8_HOME` JDK and the tools in `bin/` into PATH.

 You will see `GE ` at your prompt.

+You can now run `gabien-do install` to install the two external JARs.
+If you are not targetting Android, it is possible to skip installing the Android platform JAR.

 You can now run `gabien-do ready`.

 You can also use `gabien-do check` to check for common installation issues.

+### About `gabien-do install`

+This command is required to install two packages.

+#### `natives` (aka gabien-natives)

+The `gabien-natives` package is complicated to compile. *For that reason,* it is shipped as binary releases on this repository.

+If you _really_ want to compile it anyway, there are instructions in that directory. **Understand: You should not just jump straight into compiling gabien-natives unless you have a _really_ good reason.**

+After extracting one of these packages, you will find a `sdk-install` script which will install the natives package to your local Maven repository.

+#### `android-platform`

+The `android-platform` package provides an Android platform JAR to D8.
+While D8 is installed via Maven, isn't.

 ### Shell & First Compile (Windows)